Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Material from 1964 Dairy Festival honoring Ruth Mouton (Mrs. C. E.) Hamilton.
 Includes a photograph and speech by Sam H. Jones.

 Sorrel, Mrs. Eugene ( - ).
 Collection, 1852-1902, n.d.

-Miscellaneous collection including: review of H.B.
-Stow's Uncle Tom's Cabin by Rev. Frederick Dennison Avery at meeting of Congregational ministers in Hartford, Connecticut 1852, handwritten, 8 leaves; papers of Charles Phillippi mainly during Civil War including poems by and about prisoners and prisoner camp at Johnson's Island, Ohio.
+A miscellaneous collection including review of H.B.
+Stow's Uncle Tom's Cabin by Rev. Frederick Dennison Avery at a meeting of Congregational ministers in Hartford, Connecticut 1852, handwritten, 8 leaves; papers of Charles Phillippi mainly during Civil War including poems by and about prisoners and prisoner camp at Johnson's Island, Ohio.
 Unrestricted gift of Mrs. Eugene Sorrel.